-B HLTH 179 Interpersonal Communication Provides

-an overview of the theoretical and practical concerns in the study and practice of communication within interpersonal encounters.
+B HLTH 179 Interpersonal Communication Provides an overview of the theoretical and practical concerns in the study and practice of communication within interpersonal encounters.
 Emphasizes how to analyze communicative behavior and practice applied strategies for improving communication skills in the context of interpersonal settings of work, family, friendship, and romance.
 (5) I&S

-B HLTH 196 Preparing to Work in Partnerships with Provides an introduction Communities to participatory and asset-oriented approaches to forming community partnerships.
-Students learn concepts and skills necessary for successfully engaging in community building, including: the importance of self-reflection; personal skill assessment; cultural humility; issues regarding power and privilege; reciprocity; and core principles inherent in community-based participatory approaches.
-(5) I&S
+B HLTH 196 Preparing to Work in Partnerships with Communities Provides an introduction participatory and asset-oriented approaches to forming community partnerships.
+Students learn concepts and skills necessary for successfully engaging in community building, including: the importance of self-reflection; personal assessment; cultural humility; issues regarding power and privilege; reciprocity; and core principles inherent in community-based participatory approaches.
+(5) I&S better understanding of promoting human health and well-being.

-B HLTH 197 Selected Preparatory Topics in Health Provides students with basic preparatory knowledge and skills in a health-related topic.
-Covers fundamental concepts and principles, as well as practical applications, to prepare students with a better understanding of promoting human health and well-being.
-Offered: AWSpS.
 (1-5, max.
 10)

+B HLTH 197 Selected Preparatory Topics in Health Provides students with basic preparatory knowledge and skills in a health-related topic.
+Covers fundamental concepts and principles, as well as practical applications, to prepare students with a